tpaananen/Docker-CLI-For-Windows/README.md

 ## Cons

 - Networking is sometimes painful when VPN needs to be used
 - Connection from application running in a container to Windows host may be painful to ge to work
+- You need to specify environment variables also to linux side

 ## Pros